 The boss Mandokir the Bloodlord will randomly decapitate party members (both in his original raid encounter and in the new heroic encounter), killing them and displaying the standard time to release.
 However, chained spirits will resurrect fallen players.

-Since the forsaken are zombies this happens to the character just before you start playing, in fact the very first npc you encounter as a forsaken tells you that they though you might not wake up after all.
+Since the forsaken are zombies this happens to the character just before you start playing, in fact the very first NPC you encounter as a forsaken tells you that they thought you might not wake up after all.

 RuneScape: In one quest, you die.
 Three times.
 And go to the Viking Fremennik afterlife.
 Oh, and that prince/princess you were engaged to and possibly got married to a few minutes ago?
 Yeah, they're both dead for good.

 Also, if inevitable eventual deaths count, then the fight with Sambrog in the barrow of Othrongroth is a Fission Mailed.
 He keeps healing himself when he gets to a certain health level, during which he's untargetable.
 The only objective is to survive until Tom Bombadil gets there.

 The free-to-play MMO Jade Dynasty contains a quest that requires you to "understand the secret of life and death".
 No other indication is given in the quest description of how to do this.
 The way to complete the quest is, of course, to die.
 However, the game is set up so that certain quests fail if you die, and this quest is one of them.
 Dropping a quest counts as failing it.
 This means that you don't actually have to die to complete the quest; you can just drop it, and the game will think you have fulfilled the necessary conditions for completing it and move on to the next one.